qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 ## intent:change_language
 - Is it possible to change language?
 - What can i do to change language?
+- it is possible to have Italian language? thank you
+- Is it possible to have the Italian language?
+- Top app, only add italian language
+- Will it be possible to have the app in the Italian language?
+- I ask for Italian language.
+Thanks for working
+- Hi,     Is IT possible to change the language from English to Italian?
+- How do I change my incoming emails to English there all in French and I don’t understand that language
+- Is it possible to change the language from English to French?
+- when spanish please?
+- We need spanish
+- Please version in spanish
+- Spanish pls
+- Hello, do you have the app in Spanish?
+Rafa.
+- We need it to be in Spanish
+- Stop all Spanish
+- It would be great to have a spanish option.

 ## intent:add_picture
 - How do I add my photo?